otbe/aws-downgrade/README.md

 Let’s review the concepts of the Onboarding PR and learn about Renovate’s initial settings.

-> **Note**
+> [!NOTE]
-> For your convenience, Renovate will not make any changes to your repo or raise PRs until after you finish onboarding.
+> Renovate waits for you to finish onboarding, before making changes to your repo or raises PRs.

 - Upon installing Renovate, an onboarding PR will be automatically generated.
 - This PR is there to help you understand Renovate and its default settings before Renovate starts running on your repository.